 \textbf{Related Work:} This work most closely builds upon the contributions of \citet{canonne2019structure} and \citet{huang2021instance}. \citet{canonne2019structure} analyze a randomized, clamped variant of the log-likelihood ratio test, which they showed has optimal sample complexity for simple hypotheses. \citet{huang2021instance} developed an instance-optimal private mean estimation mechanism which first estimates the location of the data using a DP quantile mechanism, clamps the data to this estimated range, and then adds Gaussian noise to the clamped mean.
 While our data-dependent clamping procedure is most inspired by \citet{huang2021instance}, data-dependent clamping has appeared in several other works \citep{smith2011privacy-preserving,biswas2020coinpress,covington2021unbiased}, with varying details.
 While not explicitly designed for simple and MLR testing, goodness-of-fit tests such as the Kolmogorov-Smirnov and Cramer-von-Mises tests can be applied in these settings; \citet{awan2025differentially} developed DP analogues of these tests, which we compare against.

 The statistical literature on differentially private hypothesis testing traces back to work on private chi-squared test statistics for genomic and clinical trial data \citep{Duy2009dpClinical, Uhler2013privacyPreserving}.
-This line of research was later extended to differentially private versions of classical finite-sample tests for categorical data, including tests of independence, goodness-of-fit, and distributional closeness \citep{wang2015revisiting, gaboardi2016differentially, kakizaki2017dpChi, ryan2017aNewClass}.
+This line of research was later extended to differentially private versions of classical finite-sample tests for categorical data, including tests of independence, goodness-of-fit, and distributional closeness \citep{wang2015revisiting, gaboardi2016differentially, kakizaki2017dpChi, ryan2017aNewClass}. \citet{karwa_finite_2017} derive the first finite-sample differentially private confidence interval for Gaussian data, which can also be used for hypothesis testing.

 There are also several DP tests based on robust or distribution-free statistics, which yield powerful results in small samples \citep{couch2019differentially,awan2025differentially}.